 For prices and opening times visit The Galleries website.

 The car park has over 2,500 car parking spaces available for customers, 24 hours 7 days a week.
 Parent and child parking spaces can be found on the ground, second, third and fourth floors.
 Disabled parking can be found on the ground and third floors.
-There are 3 spaces on both the first and second floor with charging points for electric cars situated on the ground floor.
+There are 12 charging points for electric cars situated on the ground floor.

-For prices and opening times visit the Cabot Circus website.
+For other prices and opening times visit the Cabot Circus website.

 NCP car parks